thejackal360/OpenPelt-Public/paper.md

 beforehand for faster-than-real-time result acquisition and to avoid potentially damaging the TEC hardware with overdrive scenarios.

+(Can apply neural control algorithms.
+Already have a sample random network there.)

 # Object-Oriented SPICE-based Thermoelectric Cooler Model

 To our knowledge, no out-of-the-box, open source solution for TEC controller simulation